Below are resources and information for providers who are interested in vaccinating people under 18 years old.

 - What can I do as a provider to support COVID-19 vaccinations for youth?

 COVID-19 vaccine providers can help youth get their COVID-19 vaccine by:

 - Listening to your patient's concerns and answering their questions with empathy.
 You can use the COVID-19 mRNA vaccine discussion guide (PDF) and the provider discussion guide: building parental/guardian confidence in COVID- 19 vaccine (PDF) for tips.

 - Clearly stating your available vaccine types during the scheduling process, on the registration form, and at the clinic site.
 The current vaccines available for youth are:

-- Three doses of Pfizer-BioNTech - 6 months-4 years; the third dose is bivalent
+- Three doses of bivalent Pfizer-BioNTech - 6 months-4 years

-- Two doses of Pfizer-BioNTech - 5 years and older; an updated bivalent booster dose for those 5 years and older
+- One dose of bivalent Pfizer-BioNTech - 5 years and older

 - Two doses of Novavax - 12 years and older

 - Making your consent process clear during the scheduling process.
 Provide any necessary forms and let youth know what they need to bring to confirm consent.
 You should include if your organization:

 - Requires an authorized adult to provide consent in person for the vaccine